Stanley5249/DocRED-eval/README.md

 ## Next

 We failed to achieve the original goal, but I have some ideas that worked pretty well on another project using Gemini-1.5-flash structured output mode.

+## Observations

+`google-generative-ai` is one of the worst Python packages I've ever encountered.
+However, Gemini itself isn't too bad.
+Interestingly, the `pydantic-ai` devs feel the same way and have re-implemented the API, sharing their thoughts on [the reference page](https://ai.pydantic.dev/api/models/gemini/).

+Also, the evaluation script in the `DocRED` repository is a nightmare and makes it harder to reach our goal.
+Nevertheless, thanks to the authors for providing the dataset.